-The annual target for inspections conducted at early childhood development centres for the financial year 2019/2020 was 400, but due to the collaboration with other state organs particularly Social development, Municipal Health Services Environmental Health Practitioners conducted 520 inspections at ECDC's throughout the West Rand.
-All ECDC's were subsequently closed from 18 March 2020 all through 30 June 2020 that is till the end of the reporting financial due to COVID 19 pandemic.
+The annual target for inspections conducted at early childhood development centres for the financial year 2020/21 was 400, but due to the collaboration with other state organs particularly Social development, Municipal Health Services Environmental Health Practitioners conducted 717 inspections at ECDC's throughout the West Rand.
+The increase on ECDC's inspections is due to the high requests we have received from Social Development, they have introduced a programme called Vangasali which is aimed at helping financially none compliant ECDC's to comply with the Municipal Health Services By-Laws and the Disaster Management Act COVID 19 Regulations.
+The number of By-Laws training sessions have drastically reduced due to COVID Regulations which has placed restrictions on gatherings and also to protect the EHP's from risk exposure.